 - Pain in your abdomen, muscles, and joints

 - Vomiting and diarrhea

 - Confusion or problems with speech or hearing

 How is acquired CMV diagnosed and treated?

 Your healthcare provider may test your blood, urine, or saliva to find out if you have CMV.
 You may also need other tests, depending which of your organs are affected by CMV.
 Your symptoms may go away without treatment.
-Or, you may need antiviral medicine to help treat or prevent CMV infection.
+You may need antiviral medicine to help treat or prevent a CMV infection.

 How can I prevent the spread of acquired CMV?

 Wash your hands often.
 Always wash your hands well after you use the toilet, diaper a child, and before you prepare or serve food.
 Use soap and water every time you wash your hands.
 Rub your soapy hands together, lacing your fingers.
 Use the fingers of one hand to scrub under the nails of the other hand.
 Wash for at least 20 seconds.
 Rinse with warm, running water for several seconds.
 Then dry your hands with a clean towel or paper towel.
 Use hand sanitizer that contains alcohol if soap and water are not available.
 Do not touch your eyes, nose, or mouth without washing your hands first.